TahirPervez/ai-case-study/README.md

 ## Results

 * What has been the business impact of this company so far?
 The primary impacts of Waymo would be the advancements made towards self driving cars, going from at best cruise control to the point of a functioning self driving car.
 Throughoout their growth, they have intoiduced the need for legistlation with regards to accidents involving autonoumous vehicles.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
 A core metric used is safety compared to human drivers.
 Waymo reported
-    > An 85% reduction or 6.8 times lower crash rate involving any injury, from minor to severe and fatal cases (0.41 incidence per million miles for the Waymo Driver vs 2.78 for the human benchmark)
-	> A 57% reduction or 2.3 times lower police-reported crash rate (2.1 incidence per million miles for the Waymo Driver vs. 4.85 for the human benchmark)(12)
+> An 85% reduction or 6.8 times lower crash rate involving any injury, from minor to severe and fatal cases (0.41 incidence per million miles for the Waymo Driver vs 2.78 for the human benchmark) A 57% reduction or 2.3 times lower police-reported crash rate (2.1 incidence per million miles for the Waymo Driver vs. 4.85 for the human benchmark)[12](https://waymo.com/blog/2023/12/waymo-significantly-outperforms-comparable-human-benchmarks-over-7-million/) <br>
 ![Waymo % Change for Police / Injury-Reported Rate](https://images.ctfassets.net/e6t5diu0txbw/4gzabJgoo5jGxaCWZpKo0e/13de274b9ca40a8149d79dc8ee99fcef/pasted_image_0.png?fm=webp)